Penn AC Gold Coaches

 Will Scully - Junior Men’s Head Coach/Recruiting Coordinator

-He returns to Penn AC Gold for his fifth summer on the coaching staff and his third leading the men’s squad.
-In his two years as head coach, the Penn AC Gold men have brought home a lot of hardware but most importantly, helped the team secure back-to-back team points trophies at the Independence Day Regatta and most recently, the Colgan Cup team points trophy at USRowing RowFest in Oklahoma City.
+Coach Scully returns to Penn AC Gold for his sixth summer on the coaching staff and his fourth summer leading the men’s squad.
+In his three years as head coach, the Penn AC Gold men have brought home a lot of hardware but most importantly, he helped the team secure three consecutive team points trophies at the Independence Day Regatta and two consecutive Colgan Cup team points trophies at USRowing "RowFest" National Championship Regatta.

-Will began his rowing career in 2008 as a junior at Simsbury High School in Simsbury, CT.
-After graduating high school, Will continued his rowing career at Trinity College, in Hartford CT, where he won two New England Championships and one ECAC Championship, and helped Trinity secure the New England’s Points Trophy three years in a row.
+Will began his rowing career in 2008 as a junior at Simsbury High School, in Simsbury, CT.
+Will continued his rowing career at Trinity College, in Hartford CT, where he won two New England Championships and one ECAC Championship.
+He helped Trinity secure the New England’s Points Trophy for three consecutive years.

-Following his graduation, Will came to Philadelphia to continue rowing for the U23 program at Penn AC, and represented them at U23 Trials, Club Nationals and Canadian Henley.
+Following his graduation, Will went to Philadelphia to continue rowing for the U23 program at Penn AC, and represented the club at U23 Trials, Club Nationals, and Canadian Henley.
 In search of more rowing and adventure, Will moved to Sydney, Australia, where he joined Mosman Rowing Club and trained with members of the Australian U23 and senior national teams.
-He competed at the Sydney International Rowing Regatta, earning himself a finals spot in the Open 4x and Open 2x.
+He competed at the Sydney International Rowing Regatta, earning a spots in the open 4x and open 2x finals.

 Upon returning home, Will took on some brief coaching stints in Connecticut before moving to The Hill School in 2016.
-Under Will, the Hill boys won the 2018 Stotesbury Cup Junior 4+ event and finished 4th in the 2019 Senior 4+.
-After nine years at The Hill School, Coach Scully will move to Delaware this summer, where he will take over as the Head Boys Coach at the St. Andrews School in Middletown, DE.
+Under Will's guidance, the Hill School boys won the 2018 Stotesbury Cup Junior 4+ event and finished 4th in the 2019 Senior 4+.

 Sierra Williams - Junior Women's Head Coach/Recruiting Coordinator